dan-da/hd-wallet-addrs/README.md

 If that is something you care about, then you should investigate how to run toshi or insight locally and use the --toshi or --insight flags to specify the local server URL.

+There is now a feature that helps to improve privacy when using third-party API servers.
+The **--api=roundrobin** flag will cycle through the available blockchain providers and send individual addresses to each.
+In this way, no single provider will have access to all the queried wallet addresses.

+Querying for individual addresses is slow.
+The --batch-size flag may be used to increase the number of addresses sent to each provider.

 # Use at your own risk.